chrisd149/Toon-Express-Level-Editor/README.md

 # linux branch: this branch is broken for now, and isn't for production use.
 Please avoid using this branch with the exception of testing.
 <img src="https://avatars0.githubusercontent.com/u/66463299?s=200&v=4" align="right" width=125>
-Toon Express is a modifed, easy to use level editor for making levels in Toontown.
-It uses source code from Disney's inhouse Toontown Online level editor that was used to quickly make and edit most streets and playgrounds.
+*Toon-Express-Level-Editor* is a modifed, easy to use level editor for making levels in Toontown.
+It uses source code from Disney's in-house Toontown Online level editor that was used to quickly make and edit most streets and playgrounds.
 The program uses libpandadna as a dna parser for dna files, and a working Panda3D level editor.
-The program was and still is very buggy and somewhat hard to use, so I decided to revamp the editor with QoL features and bug fixes.
+The program was and still is very buggy and somewhat hard to use, so I decided to revamp the editor with QoL features and bug fixes.<br />

+Note: This project uses code and assets made and owned by The Walt Disney Company, such as some files in otp and toontown, which were released in the [RobotToonManager reposistory.](https://github.com/ToontownFan2003/RobotToonManager)

 It currently features: <br /> <br />

-* Most assets from Toontown Online in 2013
+> * Most assets from Toontown Online in 2013
-* The ability to add and modify visgroups
+> * The ability to add and modify visgroups
-* Panda3D level editor for modifying and creating DNA files
+> * Panda3D level editor for modifying and creating DNA files, such as streets

 New features include:

-* Auto saving feature
+> * Auto saving feature
-* Updated controls and documentation
+> * Updated controls and documentation
-* Improved suit point and battle cell placement
+> * Improved suit point and battle cell placement

 Features to come:

-* Full documentation/wiki
+> * Full documentation/wiki
-* Transition to Python 3.x
+> * Transition to Python 3.x
-* Full transition to Linux (sorry Windows)
+> * Full transition to Linux (sorry Windows)
-* General QoL updates
+> * General QoL updates

 <h2>Installiation</h2>